pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 At the time of this document, BareMetal is on the roadmap as an alternative for on-premise deployments.
 When deployed on a different infrastructure provider, such as Azure, AWS, Google or BareMetal, SAS Viya runs under the [_SAS Support for Alternative Kubernetes Distributions_](https://support.sas.com/en/technical-support/services-policies.html#k8s) policy.

 At the time this blog was written, [Red Hat OpenShift versions 4.10 - 4.12 are supported for SAS Viya](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n098rczq46ffjfn1xbgfzahytnmx.htm#n0lrj1a1ia0fg9n1kxjlsedfg4dy).
 SAS works to align their SAS Viya Kubernetes support levels with Red Hat OpenShift and typically adds support for the latest OpenShift version updates within 1-2 months of a given OpenShift version release.
-Additional details about some of the specific OpenShift components that support the SAS Viya deployment are provided in _Part 2_ of this blog, so we only want to provide a high-level overview here:
+Additional details about some of the specific OpenShift components that support the SAS Viya deployment are provided in _[Part 2 of this blog](https://content.cloud.redhat.com/blog/sas-viya-on-red-hat-openshift-part-2-security-and-storage-considerations)_, so we only want to provide a high-level overview here:

 - **OpenShift Ingress Operator**